gawati/gawati-docs/docs/source/development/dev-env-local.rst

 ************************

 Gawati Portal provides access to all legal and legislative data in the system.
-See :doc:`gawati-portal-arch` for an architecture overview.
+See :ref:`gawati-portal-arch` for an architecture overview.

 .. note::
   .. include:: version-info.rst